Everything you need to know about Australian GP race

 Find out all the details for the Australian Grand Prix race, including start times and how to watch on TV in your region.

 The Australian GP has already delivered its fair share of drama ahead of the main event.
-A heavy crash for Williams' Alexander Albon in the FP1 left his car unrepairable.
+A heavy crash for Williams' Alexander Albon in the first practice session (FP1) left his car unrepairable.
 With no spare chassis available, the team decided to withdraw teammate Logan Sargeant from the weekend and have Albon take the wheel of the American's car for FP3 and the rest of the weekend, leaving Williams with a single entry.

-READ MORE: F1 Australian Grand Prix: A detailed look at Melbourne's Albert Park Circuit

 Qualifying, however, served up a different kind of drama.
 While Max Verstappen secured pole position and Carlos Sainz came in a close second, just 0.270 seconds behind, there were surprises further down the grid.
 Lewis Hamilton was eliminated in Q2, leaving his teammate George Russell as the sole Silver Arrows driver in the top ten.